ven-123/ai-quiz/README.md

-📘 AI-Assisted Knowledge Quiz
+## AI-Assisted Knowledge Quiz

-An interactive quiz generator powered by Google Gemini AI.
-Users enter a topic → AI generates MCQs → user takes quiz → AI gives personalized feedback.
+An interactive web application that generates quizzes using AI.
+Users enter any topic, receive AI-generated multiple-choice questions, attempt the quiz, and get personalized feedback based on their performance.

-1. Project Setup & Demo
+## Project Setup and Demo

-Run the project locally
+### Running the Application Locally
 npm install
 npm start

-Environment Variables
+### Environment Variables

 Create a .env file in the project root: